Dr. K. G. TeBeest

 - Use Richardson extrapolation to obtain an improved estimate.

-Answer: 0.88620 80487 53069 56062- Without knowing the actual errors, determine how much more accurate result (b) should be than result (a).
+Answer: +0.88620 80487 53069 56062- Without knowing the actual errors, determine how much more accurate we expect result (b) to be than result (a).
+Answer in a complete and coherent sentence.

 - Play around with the code to approximate integrals of other functions on different intervals.

-- First construct the Newton-Gregory interpolating polynomial P[03](x) containing points [0,1,2,3].
+- First construct the Newton-Gregory interpolating polynomial P[03](x) containing points indexed [0,1,2,3].
 It approximates function f(x) on Section 1.

 - Integrate the polynomial on Section 1: [x0, x3] and simplify the result.